 Learn the different accounting methods

-“Accounting” isn’t just one process: There are a few different methods you can use to record financial transactions, including two approaches to recording your income and expenses.
+“Accounting” isn’t just one process.
+You can use a few different methods to record financial transactions, including two approaches for recording your income and expenses.
 Your accounting system can be set up using either the cash basis or the accrual basis.

 The cash basis method means that you record income and expenses when the cash transaction is complete.
 In contrast, accrual basis accounting records income when you make a sale and expenses when they are incurred.
 This creates a double-entry accounting system, with two entries for each transaction.

-Most businesses use accrual-based accounting; however, if you have no cash flow, you may start with cash-based accounting and then switch approaches later on.
+Most businesses use accrual-based accounting; however, if you have no cash flow, you may start with cash-based accounting and switch approaches later.
 “Cash basis accounting is easier, but accrual accounting portrays a more accurate portrait of a company's health by including accounts payable and accounts receivable,” wrote Investopedia.

 Track your expenses